What is Urban Design?

 Urban design in local government

-In a local planning authority context, an urban designer can work collaboratively across departments with in-house and external experts, looking critically at an area, and using analytical and professional skills to understand the constraints and needs, and to identify a site’s potential or capacity for change.
-By involving local stakeholders and community members through a programme of events to hear their ideas and concerns, subsequent recommendations will have been usefully informed by the public.
-Development requirements are set out in formal policy documents, and are designed to support development management and control at a later stage.
+Within a local planning authority, an urban design officer can work collaboratively across departments with in-house and external experts.
+Looking critically at an area and using analytical and professional skills to understand its constraints and needs, urban designers identify a site’s potential or capacity for change.
+By involving local stakeholders and community members through a programme of events to hear their ideas and concerns, subsequent recommendations will have been shaped by the public.
+Development requirements are set out in formal policy documents, and are designed to support development management and control at a later stage in the planning process.

 So what is good urban design?